Libvirt¶

 Access QEMU Monitor via libvirt¶

 The QEMU Monitor is the way to interact with QEMU/KVM while a guest is running.
 This interface has many powerful features for experienced users.
-When running under libvirt, the monitor interface is bound by libvirt itself for management purposes, but a user can still run QEMU monitor commands via libvirt.
-The general syntax is virsh qemu-monitor-command [options] [guest] 'command'
+When running under libvirt, the monitor interface is bound by libvirt itself for management purposes, but you can still run QEMU monitor commands via libvirt.
+The general syntax is virsh qemu-monitor-command [options] [guest] 'command'.

-Libvirt covers most use cases needed, but if you ever want/need to work around libvirt or want to tweak very special options you can e.g. add a device as follows:
+Libvirt covers most needed use cases, but if you need to work around libvirt or tweak special options, you can, for example, add a device as follows:

 virsh qemu-monitor-command --hmp focal-test-log 'drive_add 0 if=none,file=/var/lib/libvirt/images/test.img,format=raw,id=disk1'